ADM36/SI507_final_project/README_template.md

 ## Project Description

-This should be a brief description of what your project is and does.
+This project allows a user to access statistics on people who have played in the National Basketball Association (NBA) through stats.nba.com.
+By accessing these statistics, a user can build their own database of key statistics on NBA players, as well as a list of NBA teams.
+A user can also retrieve, for viewing, information on NBA statistics "leaders" (e.g. most points, rebounds, etc.) from various NBA seasons.

 ## How to run

-1. First, you should ... (e.g. install all requirements with `pip install -r requirements.txt`)
+1. First, install all requirements with `pip install -r requirements.txt`.
+2. Get familiar with the nba_api (https://github.com/swar/nba_api/blob/master/README.md) to understand how classes are working when pulling data from the API.
 2. Second, you should ... (e.g. run `python programname.py runserver` or whatever else is appropriate)
 3. Anything else